numpy/numpy/doc/source/reference/arrays.promotion.rst

 3. float (``float``)
 4. complex (``complex``)

-In addition to kind, NumPy dtypes also have an associated precision, specified in bits.
+In addition to kind, NumPy numerical dtypes also have an associated precision, specified in bits.
 Together, the kind and precision specify the dtype.
 For example, a ``uint8`` is an unsigned integer stored using 8 bits.